 We also have an older dog available to the right home in Ottawa and other local area's

-Because our dogs truly live as family pets, we only have space at home for a few dogs at a time.
+Because our dogs truly live as family pets, we only have time and space at home for a few dogs at a time.
 This means that we only ever breed when we are looking for our next show prospect.
-Puppies and adult dogs are available occasionally

 I realize that when you are looking for a puppy, it is hard to take your time, it is easy to get sucked into buying the first puppy that becomes available.
 But just remember, this is a long-term commitment.
 You are committing to take care of this dog for the rest of its life.
 So find a breeder that you feel comfortable with, that is knowledgeable about breed specific health issues, that will be available to answer your questions.

 All of our pet puppies are registered with the Canadian Kennel Club or American Kennel Club on a non breeding agreement.
 They come with their first two sets of vaccinations, health guarantee and 6 weeks of free veterinary insurance.
 We recommend you purchase and read the MSCC education booklet http://www.mscc.ca/booklet.html